Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Save history array to file after every k generated points.
         'sim_dirs_make' [boolean] :
             Whether to make simulation-specific calculation directories for each sim call.
             This will create a directory for each simulation, even if no sim_input_dir is specified.
 If False, all workers operate within the ensemble directory described below.
             Default: True
         'gen_dirs_make' [boolean] :
             Whether to make generator-instance specific calculation directories for each gen call.
 This will create a directory for each generator call, even if no gen_input_dir is specified.
 If False, all workers operate within the ensemble directory.
             Default: True
         'ensemble_dir_path' [string] :
             Path to main ensemble directory containing calculation directories.
-            Can serve as single working directory for all workers, or contain calculation directories.
+Can serve as single working directory for workers, or contain calculation directories.
             Default: './ensemble'
         'use_worker_dirs' [boolean] :
             Whether to organize calculation directories under worker-specific directories.
             Default: False
         'sim_dir_copy_files' [list] :
-            List of paths to files or directories to copy into each sim dir, or ensemble dir.
+            Paths to files or directories to copy into each sim dir, or ensemble dir.
         'sim_dir_symlink_files' [list] :
-            List of paths to files or directories to symlink into each sim dir.
+            Paths to files or directories to symlink into each sim dir.
         'gen_dir_copy_files' [list] :
-            List of paths to files or directories to copy into each gen dir, or ensemble dir.
+            Paths to files or directories to copy into each gen dir, or ensemble dir.
         'gen_dir_symlink_files' [list] :
-            List of paths to files or directories to symlink into each gen dir.
+            Paths to files or directories to symlink into each gen dir.
         'ensemble_copy_back' [boolean] :
             Whether to copy back directories within ensemble_dir_path back to launch location.
 Useful if ensemble_dir placed on node-local storage.
             Default: False
         'sim_input_dir' [string] :
-            Copy this directory and it's contents for each simulation-specific directory.
+            Copy this directory and its contents for each simulation-specific directory.
-            If not using calculation directories, contents are copied to the ensemble directory.
+            If not using calculation directories, contents are copied to the ensemble dir.
         'gen_input_dir' [string] :
-            Copy this directory and it's contents for each generator-instance specific directory.
+            Copy this directory and its contents for each generator-instance specific dir.
-            If not using calculation directories, contents are copied to the ensemble directory.
+            If not using calc directories, contents are copied to the ensemble directory.
         'profile_worker' [boolean] :
             Profile using cProfile.
 Default: False
         'disable_log_files' [boolean] :
             Disable the creation of 'ensemble.log' and 'libE_stats.txt' log files.
             Default: False
-        'workers' list:
+        'workers' [list] :
             TCP Only: A list of worker hostnames.
-        'ip' [String]:
+        'ip' [string]:
             TCP Only: IP address
         'port' [int]:
             TCP Only: Port number
-        'authkey' [String]:
+        'authkey' [string]:
             TCP Only: Authkey
         'safe_mode' [boolean]:
             Prevents user functions from overwritting protected libE fields.